jilanihammad/Uplift_App/tasks.md

 - `sequence`: Ensures correct order of streamed chunks.
 - `timestamp`: When the message was sent (ISO 8601 format).

 *Check off each box as you complete the step to track progress and ensure nothing is missed!*

+---

+## Future Improvement
+- [ ] After all core features are implemented and tested, explore upgrading session management from in-memory to a persistent store (e.g., Redis or database) for production reliability and scalability.